La Ilaha Ila Allah, There is no god but God.

 This understanding of human relationships goes against the premise of unity in Islam, and makes God’s actions hinge on a human being’s actions.
 If the husband is happy with his wife’s actions, then God will be happy; this idea is worrisome and unacceptable as we cannot equate God to a human being, or to put one partner on a pedestal to the other.
 In many Muslim societies, however, the husband continues to be viewed and treated as a master, while the women and children are viewed and treated as slaves or second-class human beings.
 This arrangement takes away people’s autonomy, silences their voices, distorts their sense of self, and causes psychological and mental distress.
 This permits abuse to continue in our communities, and goes against the teachings of our religion of justice and equality between all human beings, without discrimination.

-We know from our religion that Prophet Ibrahim (AS) went against his own father and that Asiyah (AS) went against her husband.
+We know from our religion that Prophet Ibrahim went against his own father and that Asiyah went against her husband, the pharaoh, at the time of prophet Musa.
 We also know that a believer who does good deeds “whether a male or a female” will receive the reward for it (16:97).
 Allah views men and women as “like the other” (3:195) and that they are “protectors of one another” (9:71).
 Allah commands husbands to live with their wives in a “kind and honourable way” (4:19) and to either “keep them honourably or release them honourably” (2:231).
 Allah has commanded all Muslims to stand for justice, even if they have to go against their parents or other family members (4:135).

 Human beings are flawed, and we need to remind ourselves and our communities that Allah is the most Just and that Allah loves those who are just.
 Allah guaranteed us that Prophet Muhammad (SAW) was of sound and good moral character.
 It is thus our responsibility as Muslims to use our good judgement and our conscience, and not blindly follow interpretations that endorse harmful practices.
-This also applies to hadiths, as we now know that some hadiths include fabrications and man-made interpretations, such as the hadith claiming that Aisha was married as a child of 9 years old.
-These fabrications could have been due to conflicting political interests of the time, the ways in which some cultures weaved in their own practices with Islam or mistranslated it, or simply because people may not have remembered something correctly.
+This also applies to hadiths, such as the one claiming that Aisha was married as a child of 9 years old.
+Different man-made interpretations could have been due to conflicting political interests of the time, the ways in which some cultures weaved in their own practices with Islam or simply because people may not have remembered something correctly.

 In the heart of Islam is the worship of God; and this entails that we stand for justice and call out injustices when we see them.
 Interpretations that continue to limit women’s lives, dictate that their role is to obey other human beings, or to live like captives to their husbands, are rulings that go against the values and ethos of our religion.
 They also go against the concept of unity of one God.
 Looking back at the internal strife I felt a few years ago, I now feel relief.
 When I hear others say that a woman who makes her own decisions is going against God, I stand strong in my belief: God is Just and Compassionate.
 I have faith that what they say does not represent the God I know and love.